WOLFBED/d4/README.md

 # d4 - Video Downloader

-### dealer version 4 ~ includes GUI
+dealer version 4 ~ includes GUI -- A modern, user-friendly video downloader application.

-A modern, user-friendly video downloader application.
+# NOTE: NO WARRANTY PROVIDED AT ALL.
+DO NOT USE FOR ANY PURPOSE!!!

 ## Features